Skip to footer content

 PYTHON

-Run the code using Python file named app.py like below.
+Run the code using the Python file named app.py as shown below.

 python app.py